Chocolate Mug Cake (5 Minutes!) Moist & Rich Microwave Dessert

 Tips, Tricks, and Variations

 To take your chocolate mug cake to the next level, focus on small details like mixing, mug size, and microwave time.
-These tips will help you get a fluffy, moist texture every time—without turning it into a dry sponge.
+These tips help you get a fluffy, moist texture every time—without turning it into a dry sponge.

 Common Mistakes to Avoid